AutoModelCar/web-control-center/README.md

 The control center runs on any computer (in particular without ROS...) in the same network.
 Open the Web Control Center at the URL of the server (for example: `http://192.168.1.178:8888`).
 In the settings tab, you need to enter the IP address and port (9090 by default) of your robot.
 In the *Image Preview Port* you need to enter the port of the `web_video_server`, which should be 8080 by default.
 Open the `Control` tab and reload.

+> When the server is not the same machine as the robot, then make sure the same ROS message types are installed on both machines.

 ## Compiling

 When you are doing changes on the code you have to compile the project with `gulp`.
 A linter checks the code for errors first and then all javascript files are merged into a few big ones.
 To do everything in one step you can easily call: